Manhattan Chamber of Commerce

 Jessica also served as a policy analyst at United Neighborhood Houses, the association of community centers and settlement houses throughout NYC.
 There, she led the organization's advocacy on issues relating to older adults.
 Jessica was the chief architect of a pilot program that increased utilization of geriatric mental health services and she also authored a groundbreaking report that exposed the high numbers of New York seniors aging alone and “at risk” of social isolation.

-Jessica was raised on the Navajo Indian reservation in New Mexico, attended Princeton University and is now a proud resident of Harlem.
+Jessica was born in Detroit, raised on the Navajo Indian reservation in New Mexico, attended Princeton University and is now a proud resident of Harlem.